esafirm/not-30-days-of-react-native/README.md

 # (Not) 30 Days of React Native

 This is a collections of project that i create to learn React Native.
-Not gonna happen in 30 days although [the project](https://github.com/fangwei716/30-days-of-react-native) that motivate me.
+Not gonna happen in 30 days like [the project](https://github.com/fangwei716/30-days-of-react-native) that motivate me.

 ## Run